PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

   - Upcoming task don't have any status.
 So the status column is not available here.
   - `Start Date` column shows start date of the tasks.
   - **Sorting order**: Tasks in this page are sorted in Ascending order of the start date.
+  - Due date column: It always shows the parent task due date range.
+(It doesn’t matter when user is added in any role)
 - The `New`, `Reopen` and `Restored` tags will not be shown in this tab
 - Other logic of the `Blue dot`, `Recurring icon`, `Chat Icon` and `Priority` are same as the Open tab.
 - On hover, show hover effect and vertmore action at the right side.